ucphhpc/docker-migrid/doc/source/sections/getting-started/introduction.rst

 - migrid-io
     The migrid-io services is responsible for bundling and exposing all io services, that are not part of the basic MiGrid service.
     This is in addition to it also providing the OpenID authentication services, which is also not part of the basic MiGrid service.
-    In terms of io services, the `migrid-io` service supports the SFTP, WebDavs, and FTPS protocols.
+    In terms of io services, the `migrid-io` service supports the SFTP, WebDAVS, and FTPS protocols.

 .. _migrid_openid_desc:

 - migrid-openid
-    migrid-openid as the name indicates runs the OpenID service that can be used to authenticate on the MiGrid website.
+    migrid-openid as the name indicates runs the built-in OpenID service, which can be used to authenticate e.g. external users on the MiGrid website.

 .. _migrid_sftp_desc:

 - migrid-sftp
     The migrid-sftp service host's and runs the SFTP service, which enables the user to conduct data management tasks against their
-    MiGrid home directory.
+    MiGrid home directory and sharelinks.

 .. _migrid_ftps_desc:

 - migrid-ftps
-    This is similar to the `migrid-sftp` other than it hosts and runs the FTPS service.
+    This is similar to the `migrid-sftp` but just runs the FTPS service.

 .. _migrid_webdavs_desc:

 - migrid-webdavs
-    WebDavs is like the SFTP and FTPS services, other than it enables io tasks via the HTTP protocol.
+    WebDAVS is like the SFTP and FTPS services, but just provides WebDAV via the HTTPS protocol.

 Deployment Profiles
 ~~~~~~~~~~~~~~~~~~~